 To help you prepare for the Jazz theory entrance test, you can download the following Study Guide, which covers all of the theory concepts in the test.

-The following Self Assessment test is intended to give students practice material of the level of the MUSC 164 Entrance test.
+The following self assessment test is intended to give students practice material of a level similar to the MUSC 164 entrance test.
 The answers are available here also, so that you can judge your preparedness for MUSC 164.

 MUSC 166 Classical Theory and Musicianship 1